Renters' Insurance Overview

 Review your coverage amount on a regular basis!
 You may purchase additional items during the year or make improvements or betterments to the residence without realizing the need to increase the amount of coverage you have.
 Make it a general practice to review your amount of coverage at each renewal to make sure limits are sufficient.

 Read your policy carefully!
 Insurance policies differ between insurance companies so you must review your own contract.
 Insurance policies do not cover everything, read the exclusions.
-Also, there are limitations on certain types of personal property, such as but not limited to antiques, firearms, jewelry, furs and electronics, including computers and their equipment.
+Also, there are limitations on certain types of personal property, such as antiques, firearms, jewelry, furs and electronics, including computers and their equipment.
 In most instances, additional coverage may be purchased for these items.
 Consult your agent about additional coverage.

 Keep a copy of your important documents in another location!
-In the event your home is totally destroyed, you would have copies of all your important documents including receipts you may need to settle a claim with your insurance company.
+In the event your home is destroyed, you would have copies of all your important documents including receipts you may need to settle a claim with your insurance company.

 - ONLINE: Get Insurance Help